bdrechsler/radm3dpy/doc/sphinx/radmc3dPy/parfile.rst

             * 0 - Scattering is switched off
             * 1 - Isotropic scattering
-            * 2 - Anysotropic scattering with Henyei-Greenstein phase function
+            * 2 - Anysotropic scattering with Henyey-Greenstein phase function
             * 3 - Anysotropic scattering with tabulated phase function
             * 4 - Anysotropic scattering with polarization but the full scattering matrix is only used for the last scattering
             * 5 - Anysotropic scattering with scattering matrix, full treatment